ohinton/auction-tracker/README.md

 * Run `rails db:schema:load` to create tables
 * Launch the Rails server by running command `$ rails s` in the terminal
 * Launch site by visiting localhost:3000 in browser

-## To Do List
-Overall
-- [ ] 100% test coverage
-- [ ] Utilize VCR gem

-Donors
-- [ ] Fix edit and delete donor paths
-- [ ] Format how phone numbers get saved to the database
-- [ ] Add business hours to donor form
-- [ ] Add true form field to update form to mark if a donor has agreed to donate
-- [ ] Add a true form field to update form to mark if a donor will never donate, or isn't interested in being contacted again
-- [ ] Add if statements around fields to hide them if they don't have any info

-Volunteers
-- [ ] Add ability for volunteers to upload an avatar

 ## Tech Used